MC Hammer: Look Look Look and Platinum MC Hammer (2006–2008)

 After going independent, Hammer decided to create a digital label to release his tenth studio album, Look Look Look.
 The album was released in February 2006 and featured production from Scott Storch.
 The album featured the title-track single (Look Look Look) and a music video.
 It would sell much better than his previous release (300,000 copies worldwide).

 "YAY" was produced by Lil Jon.
 "What Happened to Our Hood?" (featuring Sam Logan) was originally from Active Duty.
 "I Got It From The Town" was used in the movie but is only present in one scene instead of the originally planned two on The Fast and the Furious: Tokyo Drift (soundtrack).

-Between 2006 and 2007, Hammer released a military-inspired rap song with a political message to President George W. Bush about sending American troops back home from war, called "Bring Our Brothers Home".
+In June 2007, Hammer released a military-inspired rap song with a political message to President George W. Bush about sending American troops back home from war, called "Bring Our Brothers Home".
 The video was filmed at the Santa Monica Pier.

 In 2008, Platinum MC Hammer was released by EMI Records.
 The compilation consists of 12 tracks from Hammer's previous albums, with a similar playlist as former "greatest hits" records (with the exception of including a remix of "Hammer Hammer, They Put Me In A Mix" which includes rap lyrics that "They Put Me In A Mix" originally did not).
 An import was released by Capitol Records.